-Your credit score is what lenders use to decide whether lending to you is a safe risk and if you have had previous bad credit that may affect their chances of having their loan paid back.
+Your credit rating or score is what lenders use to decide whether lending to you is a safe risk.
+If lenders can see that you have had previous bad credit history they may be less willing to lend to you.
+This is due to the fact that bad credit indicates that they may have more trouble getting their loan paid back.

 A credit report is a record of your credit history.
-It will give your current lender or potential lender a snapshot of your ability to repay a loan, as well as any serious infringements you have that are held on public record.
+It provides your current lender or potential lender with a snapshot of your ability to repay a loan.
+It also details any serious infringements you may have had that are held on public record.

 Your credit report also shows:

-- How you repay your credit cards or if they are at their credit limit constantly.
+- Your repayment history on your credit cards and if they are at their credit limit constantly.

-- If you have defaulted on payments previously.
+- If you have defaulted on any repayments previously.

-There are three companies who hold credit reports on individuals.
-You may have entries with one or all three companies; it will depend on which company your debtor has listed your infringement with.
+There are three main agencies who hold credit information on individuals.
+You may have entries with one or all three companies; it will depend on which company your lender has listed your enquiries or infringements with.

-You should check for credit report infringements with all three companies to be on the safe side.
+You should check for credit reports with all three companies to be on the safe side.